ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Administrator's Manual 1.md

 #### Dropping Tablespaces

-A tablespace can be deleted only by the SYS user or by a user who has been granted the DROP TABLESPACE privilege.
+Tablespace can be deleted only by the SYS user or by a user who has been granted the DROP TABLESPACE privilege.
 To delete a tablespace, use the ‘DROP TABLESPACE …’ SQL statement.
 System tablespaces cannot be deleted by general users.
 Memory, disk, and volatile tablespaces are all deleted the same way, using the following command:

 ```
 DROP TABLESPACE {Tablespace Name}